abTEM/doc/docs/intro.md

 :::{grid-item-card}
 **API reference**

-The reference guide contains a detailed description of the *ab*TEM API.
-The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key concepts.
+Our reference contains a detailed description of the *ab*TEM API based on code documentation.
+It describes the methods and their parameters, and assumes that you have an understanding of the key concepts.
 :::

 ::::